WAP-Industries/Polyglot-Snake/README.md

 ---

 ## Implementation
-For this challenge, I chose Python and C++ for my polyglot.
+For this challenge, I chose Python and C++.
 For graphics, I used Tkinter for Python and SDL2 for C++.

 ---